-Judge and Appointer Database
+Judge and Disclosure Database

 Information currently includes biographical data about each person, their financial disclosure records, the roles they have held before, during and after their time in the judicial branch, their political affiliations, their education, and any retention events that kept them in a judicial position (such as a reappointment).

 We hope this database, its APIs, and its bulk data will be valuable tools for practitioners and researchers across the country.

 Free Law Project created this project with support from and in collaboration with Pre/Dicta, Justia, Elliott Ash of Princeton University, the National Science Foundation, and the John S. and James L. Knight Foundation.

 The database is a constant work in progress, and we are regularly adding more judges and financial information.
 We need your support to do more of this work.

 To learn more about this data, or to get involved, please get in touch or see the related blog posts.